Deepening the Michael Chekhov Technique

 “There is a power in what we might feel is lacking.
 And when we feel that something is lacking there might be a pain that comes with that.
 It is understandable that we may want to fill the pain and talk the occurrence away from our heart.
 The suggestion I am making is to lean into the experience we are having.
 We may find that technique can be helpful in giving this experience a space in us.
 Instead of using technique for being “professional” and pushing our experience away, we are using technique to identify our experience and to work with it.”
 Ragnar Freidank

-Ted Pugh, Fern Sloan and Ragnar Freidank.
-Additional faculty include the last living direct student of Michael Chekhov Joanna Merlin, plus guests.
+Our core faculty includes Ted Pugh, Fern Sloan & Ragnar Freidank.
+Ted & Fern are bringing their experience of more than 40 years with the Michael Chekhov work to this course.
+Ragnar is an award-winning filmmaker and co-director of the acclaimed DVD series Master Classes in the Michael Chekhov Technique.
+Additional faculty include the last living direct student of Michael Chekhov Joanna Merlin, plus other guests.
 All of our faculty are teachers for MICHA, the Michael Chekhov Association.
 For more information on our faculty, please visit our ‘faculty’ page.

 We are offering accommodation within walking distance from the school.
 The cost for the duration of the course (arrival January 6, departure January 26) is: $400 (shared room) or $800 (single room).
 Availability is limited.
 Alternatively, participants might wish to arrange for their own housing in Hudson.